-For several years now, my Color Your Own Karyotype lesson has been loved and utilized by thousands of teachers and students all over the globe to really clarify the concept of Independent Assortment.
-It’s one of my first activities that I published and it’s truly one of my favorites.
+For several years now, my Color Your Own Karyotype and Independent Assortment lesson has been loved and utilized by thousands of teachers and students all over the globe to really clarify the concept of Independent Assortment.
+It’s one of the first activities that I published and it’s truly one of my favorites.

 Teachers have sent me pictures of their students’ karyotypes (sometimes called the Wall of Karyotypes!).
 Performing this activity is very often an eye-opening experience for students and it can help students really connect genetics and cell division together.